tototomate123/tuwunel/docs/configuration.md

 - `-O server_name=example.com` does not work ❌
 - `--option log=\"debug\"` works ✅
 - `--option server_name='"example.com'"` works ✅

+## Relevance of configuration settings

+There is a specific sequence for reading and overwriting the settings.
+The latest setting takes precedence and defines the configuration.

+1. Set in `CONDUIT_CONFIG`.
+2. Set in `CONDUWUIT_CONFIG`.
+3. Set in `TUWUNEL_CONFIG`.
+4. Set in the first config file on the command line (e.g. `-c config_file_1.toml`).
+5. Set in the second config file on the command line (e.g. `-c config_file_2.toml`).
+6. Set in any additional config file on the command line (e.g. `-c config_file_n.toml`).
+7. Set within the options (again, the latest option in the list overrides).

 ## Execute commandline flag